Carpel Tunnel Syndrome – Runner’s 10K Threshold

-Tarsal tunnel is a painful condition which is caused by damage to the tibia nerve or its nerves due to the pressure as it passes through the tarsal tunnel.
+The tarsal tunnel is a painful condition which is caused by damage to the tibial nerve or its nerves due to the pressure as it passes through the tarsal tunnel.
 Both runner’s carpal tunnel and tarsal tunnel syndrome are caused by pressure as the nerve pass through the carpal and tarsal tunnels respectively.
 The symptoms of both conditions are also similar.
 Diagnosis is done by trained personnel.

 INCIDENCE OF CTS